hashicorp/consul/website/source/docs/guides/acl.html.md

   startup script, tied to a session, and written to a configuration file for a process to use via DNS.

-* Static queries with a `Name` defined are controlled by the `query` ACL policy.
+* Static queries with a `Name` defined are controlled by the `query` and `query_prefix` ACL resources.
+Clients are required to have an ACL token with permissions on to access that query name.
-  Clients are required to have an ACL token with a prefix sufficient to cover the name they are trying to manage, with a longest prefix match providing a way to define more specific policies.
 Clients can list or read queries for which they have "read" access based on their prefix, and similar they can update any queries for which they have "write" access.
 An example use for this type is a query with a well-known name (eg. `prod-master-customer-db`)